joao-d-oliveira/RL-TennisPlayers/README.md

 This project aims to explore the power of teaching an agent through Reinforced Learning (RL) to learn how to play Tennis.

-**TODO: CHANGE**: For this we are using a Deep Deterministic Policy Gradients (DDPG) algorithm to learn how to control efficiently the arm.
+In order to teach, we explored the options of teaching the agent through a Deep Deterministic Policy Gradients (DDPG) algorithm with Prioritized Experience Replay (PER), as well as with an Proximal Policy Optimization (PPO), to learn how to control efficiently the arm.

 We are working with the  [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.